Ruth Davidson: Early leadership

-2014 Scottish Independence referendum
+2014 Scottish independence referendum and aftermath

-She campaigned for the Union in 2014 because she loved the "wonderful messiness of these islands".
+She campaigned for a 'No' vote in 2014, expressing the view that Scottish independence would endanger the "wonderful messiness of these islands".
 Reflecting on the referendum some years later she said, "I think I did cry but I don’t think until a couple of days after.
 It was a bit delayed, but it was pure relief."

-When Alex Salmond resigned as First Minister of Scotland, Davidson nominated herself to succeed him.
+Ian Leslie argues that the referendum gave Davidson an opportunity to become a major figure in Scottish politics.
+He wrote that she was an effective campaigner able to make a compelling case even for aspects of UK policy which were not popular in Scotland, such as Trident.
+David Patrick argues that while the referendum helped Davidson to gain more media coverage she was not one of the main figures in the debate.When Alex Salmond resigned as First Minister of Scotland, Davidson nominated herself to succeed him.
 She knew that the SNP's majority virtually assured that Salmond's successor as SNP leader, Nicola Sturgeon, would become First Minister.
 Nevertheless, she felt the need to offer "an alternative vision of Scotland".
 Davidson received 15 votes to Sturgeon's 66.
+David Torrance argues that she began a strategy of attempting to appeal to "No" voters on the basis of their vote.
+Davidson called Sturgeon a referendum "denier" and implied that she wanted another vote in the near future.
+The Scottish Conservatives had no improvement in their poll ratings in the six months after the referendum and at the 2015 general election the Conservatives vote share fell by a small amount in Scotland.

-In September 2015, following a year-long police investigation into allegations that pro-Union campaigners, including Davidson, had breached secrecy provisions of the Scottish Independence Referendum Act 2013 during the Scottish independence referendum, detectives reported their findings to the Crown Office and Procurator Fiscal Service.
+Following the referendum, a year-long police investigation took place into allegations that pro-Union campaigners, including Davidson, had breached secrecy provisions of the Scottish Independence Referendum Act 2013.
+In September 2015, detectives reported their findings to the Crown Office and Procurator Fiscal Service.
 Police Scotland stated, in reference to the report, that no evidence of criminality was found, and consequently there was no charge to answer.